-In this memoir, my mother shares her childhood and young womanhood with us.
-This was a time when the world was very different from what it is now.
+In this memoir which we wrote in collaboration over a period of several years, my mother shares her childhood and young womanhood with the reader.
+Her early years were a time when the world was very different from what it is now.
 Her early life was different not because she had no cell phones or internet, but, in a more fundamental way, because of how people related to each other and to their futures.

 I am regularly told, “You have ghostwritten the story of my mother!”

 I am pleased to present my very own special Franco-American woman: my mother.
 She passed a way on May 5, 12015, but her story lives on in these pages.
 How fortunate I am to have been able to help her write her lifestory!